teymurgahramanov/fluxcd-gitops-demo/README.md

 ﻿# GitOps FluxCD Example

-This repository is intended for reference purposes only.
+<p align="center">❗ THIS REPOSITORY IS INTENDED FOR REFERENCE PURPOSES ONLY. ❗</p>

 It provides a small example of how a FluxCD GitOps repository can be organized for multiple Kubernetes clusters.

 ## What This Shows